ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 14. What is the recommended approach for implementing the software?
-The Quick Start Guide in this document is a good overall starting point for beginners.
+The [Quick Start Guide](/quickstart) is a good overall starting point for beginners.

 For the organizational aspects around Set-OutlookSignatures, read the "Implementation Approach" document.
 The content is based on real life experiences implementing the software in multi-client environments with a five-digit number of mailboxes.